 - Make physical and mental health a business priority

-A recent UK Household Longitudinal Study (UKHLS) showed that mental distress among adults was 8.1% higher in April 2020 than in 2017-2019.
+A recent UK Household Longitudinal Study (UKHLS) showed that mental distress among adults was 8.1% higher than in recent years.
 Businesses must recognise more than ever that they have the same health and safety responsibilities for employees working from home and have a higher obligation to monitor and support each individual’s physical and mental wellbeing.
 Mental health needs to be a priority and employers must ensure they keep in touch with home workers, offering additional mental health support and training where required.
 Prioritising this could see a huge transformation in employee engagement, retention and productivity moving forward.